On 1 July, Germany takes over the EU Council Presidency and faces a major agenda. [Part 4]

 Furthermore, the EU27 political leaders should focus on discussing the long-term consequences of Brexit for the EU, instead of short-term fixes.
 This will involve a careful balancing of the different external and internal interests of the EU.

 Externally, the EU has no interest in a weakened UK.
 In the current geopolitical environment, the EU needs strong and reliable partners to promote its interests.
 The UK’s foreign policy interests are closely aligned with those of the EU27, as shown by its approach to the Iran nuclear deal, the Paris climate agreement and sanctions against Russia.
 The UK is a key ally in upholding the rules-based international order and if its influence declines that will have a direct impact on the position of the EU.

 Internally however, EU27 leaders should be wary of signing a deal that lets the UK benefit from the Single Market or other EU arrangements.
 If the difference between membership and non-membership is not clear, the UK case might be used as leverage by other Member States to push for a more differentiated treatment for themselves.
 This could lead to more fragmentation and less unity of the EU27.

 Flexible on the Form, not the Substance

 As discussions will flare up again in autumn, the German Presidency would do wise to take on board the advice of former UK Permanent Representative Sir Ivan Rogers, who advised his own government that “Brexit is a process not an event”.
 It is unlikely that this process will be concluded by the end of the year in any form or shape.
-But with or without extension, both the European Commission and EU member states should use this time wisely.
+But with or without extension, we should use this time wisely.